Josh Tumen

 Recent Publication:

 Josh represents international and domestic insurers as litigation and coverage counsel in first-party property matters.
-He focuses his practice on issues arising out of, but not limited to, renewable energy losses, construction risks and defects, natural disasters, and fraud.
+He focuses his practice on issues arising out of, but not limited to, construction risks and defects, renewable energy losses, natural disasters, and fraud.
 Josh is also well-versed in handling related time element losses and bad faith claims.
 He is a trusted adviser in developing litigation strategies, evaluating and reducing risk, interpreting policy language, and claims handling.

 Before joining the firm, Josh was an associate with a Global 100 firm, where he also focused on first-party property insurance coverage matters.
 Before that, he was an associate with a leading national firm, where he represented financial institutions, large corporations, and insurance companies in a wide range of complex commercial disputes, including business torts, breach of contract, health care litigation, breach of fiduciary duty, fraud, false advertising, and ADA accessibility claims.